Tales from the Hood 2

 Tales from the Hood 2 is a 2018 American black horror anthology film written and directed by Rusty Cundieff and Darin Scott, executive-produced by Spike Lee, and starring Keith David, Bryan Batt, Lou Beatty Jr., Alexandria DeBerry, Bill Martin Wililams, Martin Bradford, and Kendrick Cross.
 The film is the sequel to Cundieff and Scott's 1995 horror anthology Tales from the Hood and tells the story of Mr. Simms acting as a consultant to a prison operator who's developing "Robo-Patriots" as he hears different stories from Mr. Simms to help determine which criminals they should go after.
 The segments "Good Golly", "The Sacrifice", and "Robo Hell" were directed by Rusty Cundieff.
 The segments "The Medium" and "Date Night" were directed by Darin Scott.

-The film was met with positive reviews.
+The film met with positive reviews.

 Plot

 "Robo Hell" (beginning)

 At some time in the not too distant future, a racist and sleazy prison operator named Dumass Beach (Bill Martin Williams), is working with his aides Grant (Jay Huguley) and Kelly to lead a team to construct an army of AI "Robo-Patriots", which can learn from firsthand experience as well as from secondhand stories and function as law enforcement officers.
 He recruits the great storyteller Mr. Simms (Keith David) to fill their heads with information from his stories to help them better determine who is a criminal and thereby fill his prisons, suggesting "Black Lives Matter" as the theme.
 With that in mind, Simms tells the first story that he calls "Good Golly".